rafalangoni/SpeciFynd/README.md

 # Project Name

-Voll.med - a project to get an appointment with a doctor specialist as soon as possible!
+SpeciFynd - a project to get an appointment with a doctor specialist as soon as possible!

 ## Table of Contents